bxparks/rpn83p/docs/USER_GUIDE.md

 to justify for non-professional use.

 There are no affordable, entry-level, scientific RPN calculators made in the world today.
-This means that students on limited budget are not likely to be exposed to an RPN calculator.
-Without a fresh influx of new RPN calculator users, RPN calculators will slowly disappear as the previous RPN users slowly drift into old age.
+This means that students on limited budget are unlikely to be exposed to an RPN calculator.
+Without an influx of new RPN calculator users, RPN calculators will slowly disappear as the previous RPN users slowly drift into old age.

 RPN83P hopes to be the easiest and cheapest gateway into the world of RPN calculators for the next generation of users.